Frequently Asked Question for PLS Program

 2. Click Add or Edit button in the same window (Edit Subject

-Directory window), and a new window called Subject Directory
+Directory window), and a window called Subject Directory

 Detail will open.